Military chaplain: History

 Finnish units of the Swedish military (as Finland was a part of Sweden until 1809) have had Lutheran clergy attached to them since the 16th century.

 In independent Finland, the military clergy were founded shortly after the foundation of the Finnish Defence Forces in 1918, on 31 March 1918, initially as Lutheran only.
 However, on 1922 an office for an Orthodox chaplain was also opened.

 Coat of arms of the Field Bishop of the Finnish Army.

 The title of Field Bishop was first granted by the President of Finland Risto Ryti to senior chaplain Johannes Björklund, on 11 July 1941, and the Lutheran Church amended its order of assembly on 3 October 1941, to include the Field Bishop.
-The actual rank of a Field Bishop (originally equivalent to Major General, nowadays Brigadier General after the rank was introduced) was founded on January 1943, and the office of the chaplain general (previously sotarovasti) was renamed respectively and elevated to a general officer rank.
+The actual rank of a Field Bishop (originally equivalent to Major General, nowadays Brigadier General after the rank was introduced) was founded in January 1943, and the office of the chaplain general (previously sotarovasti) was renamed respectively and elevated to a general officer rank.
 The Field Bishop is a member of the Episcopal Conference of the Evangelical Lutheran Church of Finland as well as the General Synod, but from a doctrinal viewpoint, not a bishop of the Evangelical Lutheran Church of Finland.

-During the Second World War, 880 Lutheran priests served in the Finnish Defence Forces as chaplains, 63 % of the whole clergy of the Evangelical Lutheran Church of Finland.
+During the Second World War, 880 Lutheran priests served in the Finnish Defence Forces as chaplains, 63% of the whole clergy of the Evangelical Lutheran Church of Finland.
 A total of 35 chaplains were killed in action, 12 during the Winter War and 23 during the Continuation War.
 Throughout the wars, 12-16 Orthodox chaplains were also in service at a time.

 During the Second World War, Finland was unique among German allied Axis powers (Note: Finland was allied with Germany only during the Continuation War of 1941–1944.) in including Jewish soldiers in its military as well as having field chaplaincy services available for them.
 Jewish field chaplaincy services were established ad hoc by Isak Smolar with the help of Helsinki Synagogue, as there were no permanent office for a Jewish chaplain in the Finnish military.